Electoral battleground North Carolina starts early in-person voting while recovering from Helene

 The North Carolina ballot also includes races for governor, attorney general and several other statewide positions.
 All U.S. House and General Assembly seats also are up for reelection.

 County election boards have received flexibility to modify early voting sites, including locations and their daily hours.
-In Buncombe County, which includes the region's population center of Asheville, a city devastated by the storm, 10 of the 14 planned early voting sites will be open.
+In Buncombe County, 10 of the 14 planned early voting sites will be open.

 In Watauga County, home to Boone and Appalachian State University, the board adjusted early-voting hours to avoid evening travel for voters and poll workers.
 They also expanded weekend voting options.